Find Affordable College Courses

 San Marcos, TX

-Out of the 10 schools in Texas that were part of this year’s ranking, Texas State University landed the # 2 spot on the list.
-Texas State is a very large public school located in the city of San Marcos.
+A rank of #2 on this year’s list means Texas State University is a great place for child development and psychology students working on their master’s degree.
+Texas State is a fairly large public school located in the small city of San Marcos.

 Of the 13 students majoring in child development at Texas State, 23% are male and 77% are female.